Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Ultrasonic Ranging.rst

     $ sudo ./UltrasonicRanging

-After the program is executed, aim the Ultrasonic Ranging Module's detectors (“eyes”) perpendicular to the surface of an object (try using your hand).
+After the program is executed, aim the Ultrasonic Ranging Module's detectors ("eyes") perpendicular to the surface of an object (try using your hand).
 The distance between the ultrasonic module and the object will be displayed in the terminal.
 As is shown below:

 .. image:: ../_static/imgs/distance.png
     :align: center